Skip to main content

 A CRT is a complex planning tool and should only be created after consulting with qualified legal teams and tax advisors.
 Learn how to talk to your donors about the benefits of donating retirement assets such a charitable remainder trust in our nonprofit planned giving video series.

-To speak with our team about the benefits of starting a nonprofit endowment fund, contact me or Mariah Brook.
+To speak with us about the benefits of starting a nonprofit endowment fund, contact a member of our team.

 The Saint Paul & Minnesota Foundation does not provide tax, legal or accounting advice.
 Please consult your own tax, legal and accounting advisors regarding your individual situation before engaging in any transaction.